Aabazay/R-and-PowerBi-Project/README.md

 -------------------------------------

 As my first task, I was given a data set about Performance of Hollywood Movies.
 I have uploaded that data set into PositCloud where I have analysed and cleansed it.
 Please see cleansed R Script below.
-During my annalysis, I've experienced that the original code to missing values didn't work I have then explored and found a code that did work.  "#df <- df[rowSums(is.na(df)) == 0, ]"
+During my annalysis, I've experienced that the original code to missing values didn't work I have then explored and found a code that did work.  "df <- df[rowSums(is.na(df)) == 0, ]"

 ![alt text](https://github.com/Aabazay/R-and-PowerBi-Project/blob/9f7003f3dd27da8501a3410c1ecf7cd21748ce44/R%20script.png)